gdm85/tenku/docker/gitian-host/README.md

 First step
 ----------

-As first step it is reccomended to run the script ./build-base-vms.sh; this will take a while to create the VMs.
+As first step it is reccomended to run the script ./build-base-vms.sh; this will take a while to create the 2 VMs.
-Once done, you have prepared a gitian builder environment for deterministic bitcoin builds.
-You might want to stop the container and create an image to store away so that in future you can fork from there for new builds.
+Once done, you have prepared a gitian builder environment for deterministic builds.
+You might want to stop the container and create an image to store away so that in future you can fork from there for new gitian-builder containers.

 Derived images
 --------------